Face to Face and Online Counselling

 I can work face to face with clients on an open ended basis or for an agreed period, and this can be discussed before the onset of counselling.
 A minimum of six sessions is recommended to give clients the opportunity to explore the issues they bring to therapy; and then decide if they want to extend the work.
 If you are looking for face to face counselling then you can either click here to email me or give me a call; all sessions are for sixty minutes.

-Therapy can also be conducted via webcam (Zoom).
-Please do contact me with any questions you might have about online counselling, alternatively follow this link for more detailed information online counselling.
+Therapy can also be conducted online via a video platform.
+Please do contact me with any questions you might have about online counselling, alternatively follow this link online counselling.

 Online counselling is not recommended for people in crisis, other means of support is available if you are struggling right now helpful links.